 Animals Used in Research

-Data collected and reported by the United States Department of Agriculture (USDA), however, suggests that animal use has been decreasing.
+Data collected and reported by the United States Department of Agriculture (USDA), however, suggests that the number of animals used in research has been decreasing.
 In 2016, they reported that a total of 820,812 animals were used for scientific purposes.
 As just noted, mice, rats, birds and fish, who are estimated to comprise more than 95% of all animals used in research, were not included.
-Although lack of transparency on animal use in this country prevents us from understanding the full scope of the use of animals in experimentation, it is important to note that 2015 marked the lowest usage of Animal Welfare Act-covered animals in research since the USDA began collecting such statistics in 1973.
+Although lack of transparency on animal use in this country prevents us from understanding the full scope of the use of animals in experimentation, it is important to note that 2015 marked the lowest number of Animal Welfare Act-covered animals used in research since the USDA began collecting such statistics in 1973.

 Click on an animal below to learn more about its use in research.

 - Mice and Rats in Research

 - Guinea Pigs in Research

 - Sheep in Research